-For a polynomial function with integers as coefficients (no fractions or decimals), if p = the factors of the constant (in our case, d), and q = the factors of the highest degree coefficient (in our case, a), then the possible rational zeros or roots are where p are all the factors of a, and q are all the factors of d.
+For a polynomial function with integers as coefficients (no fractions or decimals), if p = the factors of the constant (in our case, d), and q = the factors of the highest degree coefficient (in our case, a), then the possible rational zeros or roots are where p are all the factors of d above, and q are all the factors of a above.

 Remember that factors are numbers that divide perfectly into the larger number; for example, the factors of 12 are 1, 2, 3, 4, 6, and 12.

 Now this looks really confusing, but it’s not too bad; let’s do some examples.
 Notice how I like to organize the numbers on top and bottom to get the possible factors, and also notice how you don’t have repeat any of the quotients that you get:

 The rational root test help us find initial roots to test with synthetic division, or even by evaluating the polynomial to see if we get 0.
 However, it doesn’t make a lot of sense to use this test unless there are just a few to try, like in the first case above.

 Putting it All Together: Finding all Factors and Roots of a Polynomial Function